1jsingh/negtome/README.md

 ## News and Updates
 **[2024.12.4]** Initial Release with Gradio Demo.

 ## Examples and Applications
-By simply adjusting the used reference image, NegToMe allows for a range of custom applications.
+Simply adjusting the used reference image, allows for a range of custom applications with NegToMe.

 #### Increasing Output Diversity
-> Adversarial guidance w.r.t to other images in same batch improves output diversity (by guiding visual features of each image away from each other)
+> Using NegToMe across different outputs improves output diversity (by guiding visual features of each image away from others during reverse diffusion)
 <div align="center">
   <img src="./docs/diversity-sdxl-v2.jpg" alt="Description of Image">
 </div>

 #### Copyright Mitigation
-> Adversarial guidance w.r.t to a copyrighted retrieval database reduces visual similarity to copyrighted characters.
+> When using copyrighted retrieval database (RAG) as reference, NegToMe allows for better reduction of visual similarity to cpyrighted images.
 <div align="center">
   <img src="./docs/copyright-v1.jpg" alt="Description of Image">
 </div>

 #### Improving Output Aesthetics and Details
-> Adversarial guidance w.r.t to a blurry / poor quality reference leads to improved output aesthetics and details without requiring any finetuning.
+> Simply using a blurry / poor quality reference leads to improved output aesthetics and details without requiring any finetuning. (by guiding away from poor / blurry features)
 <div align="center">
   <img src="./docs/output-quality-v2.jpg" alt="Description of Image">
 </div>

 #### Adversarial Style Guidance
-> Adversarial guidance w.r.t to a style reference images helps exclude certain artistic elements while still obtaining the user desired content.
+> Using NegToMe w.r.t to a style reference image helps exclude certain artistic elements while still obtaining the desired output content.
 <div align="center">
   <img src="./docs/style-guidance-v1.jpg" alt="Description of Image">
 </div>